ethereum/devp2p/caps/eth.md

 originally).
 This is usually achieved by remembering a set of transaction hashes recently relayed by the peer.

+### Blob Transaction

+Blob transaction carries one or more large objects called blobs, in addition to the normal transaction payload.
+The transaction also includes metadata that allows peers to verify blob fragments (cells) they exchange over the network.

+- `cell`: Cell is a fragment of a blob, computed by splitting the blob and applying the erasure-code defined in EIP-7594.
+In an extended blob, a cell can be identified by its index.

+- Commitment: Commitment is a cryptographic value bound to a blob.
+It is used in inclusion verification to ensure that any given cell is part of the original blob.

+- Proof: Proof is a cell-specific data used during the inclusion verification of associated cell.

+- Versioned hash (`vhash`): Versioned hash is the identifier for a blob, which is calculated taking the hash of the blob's commitment, prefixed with a version byte.
+Peers can specify which blob's cells they want to request.

+Note that cells are not sent with the transaction itself but are exchanged separately between peers.

+### Cell Exchange

+When a new cell is added to a peer's pool, it should be announced to the network using the [CellAvailability] message.
+All peers that receive the message can request the cell whose index is specified in the message using the [GetCells] message.
+Clients can selectively store cells according to their local parameters.

+A node should never announce availability to a peer that it can infer to already have the associated cell.
+This can be achieved by remembering set of versioned hashes and cell indices announced by each peer.

 ### Transaction Encoding and Validity

 Transaction objects exchanged by peers have one of two encodings.
 In definitions across